Jonathan Forte

-Jonathan Ronald James Forte (born 25 July 1986) is a former professional footballer who played as a striker; he last played for League Two club Exeter City.
+Jonathan Ronald James Forte (born 25 July 1986) is a former professional footballer who played as a striker.

 Born in Sheffield, he represented Barbados at international level.
 Forte's first professional contract came with his home town club Sheffield United before a move to Scunthorpe United in 2007.
 After four years, he then signed for Southampton in 2011.
 During his career Forte also spent time on loan at Doncaster Rovers, Rotherham United, Notts County, Preston North End and Crawley Town.

 Club career

 Youth career

 Forte was born in Sheffield, South Yorkshire.
-He started his career at Rotherham United as a schoolboy in the Academy, but opted to join the Sheffield United Academy, along with Billy Sharp after Rotherham turned him away.
+He started his career at Rotherham United as a schoolboy in the academy, but opted to join the Sheffield United Academy, along with Billy Sharp after Rotherham turned him away.
 During his youth career he made several appearances for England at youth level.

 Sheffield United

 Forte was mostly used as a substitute at Sheffield United, with only five of his appearances being from the start.
 He went on loan twice in the 2005–06 season, to Doncaster Rovers and Rotherham United.
 He scored eight times (four for each team) for these clubs, and played an important part in keeping Rotherham in League One.

 In July 2006, Forte was re-signed by Doncaster Rovers, initially on a six-month loan deal.
 He helped Doncaster win the Football League Trophy on 1 April 2007 scoring the first goal in 3–2 (aet) victory against Bristol Rovers after only 43 seconds.

 Over the course of his career at Sheffield United he made 30 appearances scoring one goal against Leicester City.